THE THINKING EQUESTRIAN

 These get rave reviews from most people who try them.
 They look a little funny at the buckle end because they are riveted.
 But that's their selling point: They are designed to lie flat on the saddle, not bunched up under your thigh.

-I like Cashel fly masks because they fit better.
-They are designed to snugly fit the contours of a horse's head, which keeps the flies out.
+I like Cashel fly masks because they are designed to snugly fit the contours of a horse's head, which keeps the flies out.
 There is nothing more irritating to a horse than a fly that manages to get under a floppy fly mask and buzz around in there.
+They offer three kinds:

 • Home